-Another revolutionary aspect of Wordsworth's poetic theory is his emphasis on the beauty and significance of ordinary life.
-Unlike Neoclassical poetry, which often focused on grand themes such as epic battles, aristocratic affairs, and mythological subjects, Wordsworth turned to the mundane and commonplace.
+Additionally, Wordsworth's poetic theory emphasizes the beauty and significance of ordinary life.
+Neoclassical poetry, on the other hand, often focused on grand themes such as epic battles, aristocratic affairs, and mythological subjects, Wordsworth turned to the mundane and commonplace.